Gyorche Petrov: Biography

 During the Balkan wars, Gyorche Petrov was a volunteer in the 5th company of Macedonian-Adrianopolitan Volunteer Corps.
-He was President of the Regular Regional Committee in Bitola for some time during the Bulgarian occupation of Southern Serbia, i.e. Vardar Macedonia, but after the Bulgarian occuparion of Northern Greece, became a mayor of Drama.
-At the end of the war he was one of the initiators of the formation of a new leftist organization called Provisional representation of the former United Internal Revolutionary Organization, and this government set a task of defending the positions of the Bulgarians in Macedonia at the Paris Peace Conference (1919–1920).
+He was President of the Regular Regional Committee in Bitola for some time during the Bulgarian occupation of Southern Serbia, i.e. Vardar Macedonia, but after the Bulgarian occupation of Northern Greece, became a mayor of Drama.
+At the end of the war he was one of the initiators of the formation of a new leftist organization called Provisional representation of the former United Internal Revolutionary Organization, and this government set a task of defending the positions of the Macedonian Bulgarians by agitating for a creation of independent Macedonia at the Paris Peace Conference (1919–1920).

-He kept close ties with the new government of Bulgarian Agrarian National Union (BANU), especially with war minister Aleksandar Dimitrov and some other prominent Agrarian leaders.
+He kept close ties with the new government of Bulgarian Agrarian National Union (BANU), especially with war minister Aleksandar Dimitrov and some other prominent Agrarian leaders with whom he founded the leftist Macedonian Federative Organization.
 BANU rejected territorial expansion and aimed at forming a Balkan federation of agrarian states, a policy which began with a détente with Yugoslavia.
 As a result, Petrov became a Chief of the Bulgarian Refugees Agency by the Ministry of Internal Affairs.
-Then Petrov had to deal with the problem of Bulgarian refugees who had to leave Yugoslavia and Greece, thus incurring IMRO (Internal Macedonian Revolutionary Organization) Centralist faction leaders' hatred upon himself.
-One of the reasons for this was the open struggle of the IMRO with the government of the BANU, and on the other hand, the interplay between the various refugees organizations and the attempt of IMRO to acquire them.
+Then Petrov had to deal with the problem of Bulgarian refugees who had to leave Yugoslavia and Greece, thus incurring IMRO rightist faction leaders' hatred upon himself.
+One of the reasons for this was the open struggle of the IMRO with the government of the BANU, and on the other hand, the interplay between the various refugee organizations and the attempt of IMRO to acquire them.

-He was eventually killed by an IMRO assassin in June 1921 in Sofia.
+As a result of differences over whether a possible autonomous Macedonia should be guided towards Greater Yugoslavia together with Bulgaria, or as the right-wing IMRO leaders insisted, towards Greater Bulgaria, he was eventually killed by an IMRO assassin in June 1921 in Sofia, on the order of Todor Aleksandrov.
 The assassination of Gyorche Petrov complicated relations between IMRO and the Bulgarian government and produced significant dissensions in the Macedonian movement.

+Legacy

-To honor his name a suburb of Skopje was named Ǵorče Petrov, or usually shortly referred to only as Ǵorče.
+Today, streets in Sofia and Blagoevgrad, Bulgaria bear the name of Petrov.
+According to the Macedonian historiography, he was an ethnic Macedonian.
+To honor his name a suburb of Skopje was named Gjorče Petrov, or usually shortly referred to only as Gjorče.
 The suburb is one of the ten municipalities of Skopje, the capital of North Macedonia.